Maharashtri Prakrit

 Maharashtri or Maharashtri Prakrit (') is a Prakrit language of ancient as well as medieval India.

 Maharashtri Prakrit was commonly spoken until 875 CE and was the official language of the Satavahana dynasty.
 Works like Karpūramañjarī and Gatha Saptashati (150 BCE) were written in it.
 Jain Acharya Hemachandra is the grammarian of Maharashtri Prakrit.
 Maharashtri Prakrit was the most widely used Prakrit language in western and southern India.

 History

-The rise of the Prakrits is dated to the middle of the second millennium BCE when they existed alongside Vedic Sanskrit and later evolved into highly developed literary languages.
+The rise of the Prakrits is dated to the middle of the first millennium BCE when they existed alongside Vedic Sanskrit and later evolved into highly developed literary languages.
 It is a subject of scholarly debate as to whether Sanskrit or the Prakrits are older with some scholars contending that Sanskrit was born out of the Prakrits.
 According to the Sanskrit scholar, Rajaramshastri Bhagawat, Maharashtri is older and more vivacious than Sanskrit.

 Vararuchi, the oldest known grammarian of Prakrit, devotes four chapters of his Prakrita-Prakasha to the grammar of Maharashtri Prakrit.
 The other popular Prakrits; Shauraseni, Magadhi, Ardhamagadhi, and Paishachi, have only one each.
 Poet Dandin in his Kavyadarsha grants it the highest status among all Prakrits.